error-wtf/ssz-qubits/paper_final/sections/07_feasibility.md

 - Compensation required for operation
 - SSZ-aware design mandatory

+The statement that SSZ-aware design will be required refers specifically to future quantum systems operating in the Detection or Future regimes, not to current technology.
+In today's superconducting processors with millimetre-scale height variations and microsecond coherence times, the SSZ signal is twelve orders of magnitude below the noise floor; no engineering consideration is warranted.
+The design implications become relevant only when two conditions are met: (1) height differences exceed approximately one metre, and (2) coherence times or measurement precision reach the level where sub-radian phase stability matters.
+These conditions may be satisfied by optical-clock networks within the next decade and by satellite-based quantum links thereafter.
+The engineering recommendations in this section should therefore be understood as a roadmap for future development rather than a critique of current practice.

 **Scientific value**:
 - Practical application of theory
 - Network synchronization protocols